 No one but you.

 You have to do a big part of the work yourself.
 You have to figure out your new life without your beloved in it.
-And you have to try not to be offended or upset when people try to help you or, conversely, walk away because they - and you - know they can't.
+And you have to try not to be offended or upset when people try to help you or, conversely, walk away or avoid you because they - and you - know they can't help.

 At the end of September 2016, I realized that I had almost made it through nine months since my husband died.
 I was still sad, still broken.
 Although some people were trying hard not to suggest that I should “move on” or be more chipper, I saw that it was becoming more and more difficult for many people to visit with me and be dragged down into my puddle of grief.